julianrojas87/PhD-consortium-ISWC2019/content/related-work.md

 that route planning algorithms should support.
-The parameters supported by route planning algorithms change from one approach to another depending on the data model, the algorithm implementation and the use case.
+The parameters supported by route planning algorithms change from one approach to another depending on the data model, the algorithm implementation and the use-case.
 In [](cite:cites kelly2011) a list of data requirements for _ideal multimodal route planners_ is introduced.
 It identifies 22 different parameters from traditional data sources such as GTFS feeds and OSM.